mohamadarbash-eng/burger-queen-saga/README.md

-# Burger Builder using React Redux
+# Burger Builder using React and Redux